• 1-720-733-0184

 • Antihistamines

-• All herbal supplements and vitamin cocktails (other than prenatal vitamins) with start of stimulation unless recommended by your physician
+• Herbal supplements or vitamin blends (other than prenatal vitamins), unless approved by your physician

 What to expect